gitorko/gitorko.github.io/content/post/jenkins-data-processing/index.md

 toc: true
 ---

+Spring boot application integrated with jenkins pipeline for data processing jobs.

+Github: [https://github.com/gitorko/project84](https://github.com/gitorko/project84)

+## Jenkins

-Jenkins is mostly used to setup CI/CD pipelines.
+Jenkins is mostly used for setting up CI/CD or build pipelines.
 Here we will use it to setup a data pipeline that can be used to orchestrate data processing jobs.

-Github: [https://github.com/gitorko/project84](https://github.com/gitorko/project84)

-## Requirement
+### Requirement

 Lets consider a company sells paint.